-What is Manometry?
+What is Esophageal Manometry?

 Why is There a Need To Perform Manometry Measures?

-What To Expect During Testing
+What To Expect During the Study

+A registered nurse from Centers for Gastroenterology will apply a numbing cream to numb the inside of your nostrils.
+Next, a thin, flexible, and lubricated tube will move through your nose and advance into your stomach.
+During this, you will swallow sips of water.
+It is possible for mild or brief gagging to occur while the tube is traveling through the throat.
+Once the tube is in position, it will be connected to a computer will you are either sitting upright or lying on your back.
 It is important to breathe slowly and smoothly once the test begins.
 It is also important to remain quiet and avoid swallowing unless instructed to do so.
-At the end of the test, the tube will be slowly extracted from your esophagus.
+At the end of the study, the tube will be extracted from your esophagus.
 The computer will measure and record the pressures in different parts of your esophagus.
-IT is not uncommon to experience some discomfort in your nose and throat during the test.
-The test will take approximately 30 minutes, and the results will be sent to your doctor’s office in the following days.
+It is not uncommon to experience some discomfort in your nose and throat during the study.
+The study will take approximately 30 minutes, and the results will be sent to your doctor’s office in the following days.